Close

 United Kingdom

-I sit in the Department of Global Health at LSHTM part-time, and am also the Executive Director of the Amsterdam Institute for Global Health and Development (AIGHD).
-I have led a wide range of influential economic analyses on HIV prevention for key populations (Avahan programme), the integration and organisation of HIV care and treatment services (Integra project), and new diagnostics for TB (Xpert MTB/RIF), the prevention of violence against women and girls (What Works) and programme of work on the economics of Covid.
-I have an interest in evidence informed priority setting, methods to incorporate health systems and other constraints into economic evaluation and priority setting.
-I am the module organiser for LSHTM's distance learning course in economic evaluation.
+Led a wide range of influential economic research on priority setting, costing, poverty and economic impact, financing and economic evaluation.
+Research topics include HIV prevention for key populations (Avahan programme), the integration and organisation of HIV care and treatment services (Integra project), and new diagnostics for TB (Xpert MTB/RIF) and the prevention of violence against women and girls (What Works).
+Interested in methods to incorporate health systems and other constraints and a societal/equity focussed perspective into economic evaluation and priority setting.
+Module organiser for LSHTM's distance learning course in economic evaluation.

-I was a member of the Strategic and Technical Advisory Group for the WHO's Global TB Programme (STAG-TB) and currently of STAG- Infectious Hazards (IH).I was a lead investigator of the Global Health Costing Consortium; a Bill and Melinda Gates funded project to estimate and analyse HIV, TB and other health service costs globally.
-I am have worked with several countries to develop health benefit packages as part of the Disease Control Priorities (DCP) project and International Decision Support Initiatve (iDSI).
-I was awarded the Joep Lange Chair at the Amsterdam Institute for Global Health, University of Amsterdam in 2018.
+Currently Executive Director at the Amsterdam Institute for Global Health and Development and previous Director of LSHTMs Centre for Health Economics in London and co-Director of LSHTM's Global Health Economics Centre.
+Member of WHO's the Strategic and Technical Advisory Group for TB in SEARO region (STAG- TB SEORO), and for Infections Hazards (STAG-IH).
+Previously sat on the WHO's Global TB Programme (STAG-TB) and Task Force on Catastrophic Cost Measurement for TB, and on the Lancet Commission for TB; and many Guideline Development Groups.
+Founding member of the TB-MAC modelling consortium.
+Lead investigator of the Global Health Costing Consortium; a Bill and Melinda Gates funded project to estimate and analyse HIV, TB and other health service costs globally.
+Currently supporting several countries develop health benefit packages as part of the Disease Control Priorities (DCP) project and International Decision Support initiative (IDSI). co-Lead investigator of the Exemplars in Primary Health Care project funded by Gates Ventures.
+Awarded the Joep Lange Chair at the Amsterdam Institute for Global Health, University of Amsterdam in 2018.

 Affiliations